hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 4.21.0 =
 * Fixed FluentForms integrations after the latest FluentForms update.
 * Fixed the inability to send FluentForms Conversational Form.
+* Fixed double rendering of the hCaptcha widget on the Elementor Form.

 = 4.20.0 =
 * Added Divi 5 support.